Codesai/website/_posts/2020-11-30-solving-beverages-kata-1.md

 After the refactoring we have a new design that uses the decorator design pattern.
 This is a flexible alternative design to subclassing for extending behavior that allows us to add behavior dynamically to the objects wrapped by the decorators.

 Thanks to this runtime flexibility we managed to fix the **Combinatorial Explosion** code smell and that made it easier to add the new feature.
-Now, instead of multiplying the number of cases by two, adding a new supplement only involves adding one new decorator class that represents the new supplement pricing.
+Now, instead of multiplying the number of classes by two, adding a new supplement only involves adding one new decorator class that represents the new supplement pricing.
 This new design makes the client code [open-closed](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) to the axis of change of adding new supplements.

 On the flip side, we have introduced some complexity<a href="#nota8"><sup>[8]</sup></a> related to creating the different compositions of decorators and components.
 At the moment this complexity is being managed by the client code (notice the chains of `new`s in the tests snippets above).